libscie/credit-roll/README.md

 ## Example

 Below is the `credit-roll` output for this project (only production dependencies, for brevity).
+Check [credits.md](https://github.com/libscie/credit-roll/blob/main/credits.md) for a full example.

 ---